artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 - A Chat

   I want to get someone comfortable with the interview, I'll have taken points from looking over the portfolio to explore.
 It will be a pretty one-sided conversation with me only trying to provide points to spring off.
-"So tell me about when you did x", ""
+"So tell me about when you did x".

 - Pair Programming

-  Here's some details there
+  I want to get a sense of how you use a computer and act under mentorship.
+So I do one of two things, depending on how work has been the last week.
+If there's been a pull request which seem small and contained enough from our team on one of our apps.
+I will pair on re-creating the pull request from scratch, without letting it be known that the PR had already been built and accepted.
+If there isn't, we'll take a pre-built broken app and fix it.

+  I want to see things like; do you use Xcode shortcuts?
+Can you explain the code you're looking at?
+If I offer some advice, do you use it?
+Can you present ideas when we're figuring out an abstraction?
+Can you identify where problematic behaviour lies?

 - Learn you a thing

-  OK
+  Alright, so I've been building up the applicant's confidence and now it's time to bring that all down.
+Sorry.
+I have been paying attention to finding out what the applicant doesn't know.
+Then I start asking questions about this.
+It doesn't really matter what the topic is, it could be threading, view controller lifecycle, code coupling, dynamic vs static dispatch, whatever.
+The point is that I want to understand how someone learns during a discussion.
+So the conversation tends to switch around, where-in I lead a conversation on the topic - try to lay foundations then experiment with questions that should require an understanding of the topic.

-Here's [a long writeup](https://medium.com/@jon.lazar/my-approach-to-learning-ios-fccf943aead#.xo5c8iada), with a lot of depth from someone who has just come out of a mock interview with me.
+Here's [a long writeup](https://mediuym.com/@jon.lazar/my-approach-to-learning-ios-fccf943aead#.xo5c8iada), with a lot of depth (and places to jump off from) from someone who has just come out of a mock interview with me.
 Thanks Jon.

+None of this process aims to be adversarial, if someone has got this far, I really want to have a sense of how much time and attention will be required to give them some independence.

 ### On References
 ### On the Aftermath